Topical Treatments for Eczema

 One approach to treating eczema topically includes blocking the Janus kinase (JAK) family of proteins.
 Two JAK proteins, JAK1 and JAK2, are involved in the overactivation of the immune system.
 This leads to the inflammation and itch that comes with eczema.4

 There is 1 topical JAK inhibitor drug approved by the US Food and Drug Administration (FDA) to treat atopic dermatitis – Opzelura™ (ruxolitinib).
 Opzelura cream works by blocking JAK1 and JAK2.
-Opzelura is intended for short-term use for mild to moderate eczema.4
+Opzelura is intended for short-term use for mild to moderate eczema.5

 Opzelura has a boxed warning, the strictest warning from the FDA.
-It has this warning because there is risk for serious infections, cancer, blood clots, and stroke.
+It has this warning because there is a risk for serious infections, cancer, blood clots, and stroke.
 People taking Opzelura also have died from various causes, including heart failure.5

 Calcineurin inhibitors